UnixJunkie/daft/README.md

 The MDS knows a set of states (each state is a set of files).
-The state is associated with a number and this number is incremented each time a new file is added to the system.
+The state is associated with a number and this number is incremented each time a new file chunk is added to the system.
 For performance, DS should update their state by asking just the delta with the last state they knew.